Struct de_pathing::utils::HashableSegment

 Compare self to

-if they are equal.§impl<S> FromSample<S> for S
+key and return true if they are equal.§impl<S> FromSample<S> for S

 impl<S> FromSample<S> for S